Tokyo Disneyland

-Tokyo Disneyland (東京ディズニーランド, Tōkyō Dizunīrando) is a 115 acre theme park at the Tokyo Disney Resort in Urayasu, Chiba Prefecture, Japan, near Tokyo.
-Its main gate is directly adjacent to both Maihama Station and Tokyo Disneyland Station.
+Tokyo Disneyland (東京ディズニーランド, Tōkyō Dizunīrando) is a 126 acre theme park at the Tokyo Disney Resort in Urayasu, near Tokyo in Chiba Prefecture, Japan Its main gate is directly adjacent to both Maihama Station and Tokyo Disneyland Station.
 It was the first Disney park to be built outside the United States and it opened on April 15, 1983.
 The park was constructed by WED Enterprises in the same style as Disneyland in California and Magic Kingdom in Florida.
 It is owned by the Oriental Land Company, which licenses intellectual property from the Walt Disney Company.
 Tokyo Disneyland and its companion park, Tokyo DisneySea, are the only Disney parks in the world not owned or operated by the Walt Disney Company in any capacity.

 The park has seven themed areas: the World Bazaar, Adventureland, Westernland, Fantasyland, Tomorrowland, Critter Country and Toontown.
 Many of these areas mirror those in the original Disneyland as they are based on American Disney films and fantasies.
 Fantasyland includes Peter Pan's Flight, Snow White's Scary Adventures, and Dumbo the Flying Elephant, based on Disney films and characters.
 The park is noted for its extensive open spaces to accommodate the large crowds that visit the park.
 In 2024, Tokyo Disneyland hosted 15.1 million visitors, making it the fourth-most visited theme park in the world and the second-most visited theme park in Asia.